dandls/when-ML-met-HTEs/FOREST-BASED-HTEs/README.md

----
-title: "README"
-output: html_document
----

-# Forest bases HTE estimators
+# Forest based HTE estimators

 Here we (attempt to) replicate and extend the findings in the [seminal paper](https://doi.org/10.1214/23-AOAS1799) by Dandl et.al.